Download and Install

 What if something went wrong?

-If you got a status other than green when the update was sent, you may have a mis-configuration you need to correct, like a second update client running somewhere updating that same hostname, or a problem with your internet connection.
-You can get more information about what exactly is going on by clicking on View Details.
+If you got a status other than good when the update was sent, you may have a mis-configuration you need to correct, like a second update client running somewhere updating that same hostname, or a problem with your internet connection.
+You can get more information about the issue by clicking View Details.

 In the example below, the Updater was unable to determine an IPv6 address for the computer, but updates were successfully sent as none of the hostnames were configured to include IPv6 support.
 This is a common warning as many internet service providers have not yet made IPv6 available to customers, and can be safely ignored so long as the hosts were updated successfully.